 Upon walking in the front door, you’re greeted with this beautiful view!

 The living room is so cozy and comfy feeling.
 Since moving in, Nancy had the brick fireplace removed and this beautiful mantle built in it’s place.
 The ceilings were raw wood and she had them painted and they couldn’t be more beautiful!
 Although most of her furniture is white (or very light) she swears by here slip-covered LEE Industries furniture (more info in the sources section at the end of this post).
+The subtle trellis rug has been a long-time favorite of mine and I love it here in the gray version!

 The kitchen and breakfast nook are off of the living room and it is such a warm and inviting space.
 I have a mad crush on the slip covered LEE Industries dining chairs (they are on casters and roll around so easily even on the rug)!
 Again, the slipcovers are completely washable, so she doesn’t worry about people eating on their pristine surface (even her grandchildren)!